A performance portable, fully implicit Landau collision operator with batched linear solvers: Landau time advance performance

-Tables \ref{tab:parts-Perlmutter-2V} and \ref{tab:parts-Perlmutter-3V} show the total component times in $2V$ and $3V$, respectively, including mass matrix creation (``Mass"), Landau Jacobian (``Jacobian"), linear solver (``Solve"), the total time and the total number of linear solver iterations.
+Tables \ref{tab:parts-Perlmutter-2V} and \ref{tab:parts-Perlmutter-3V} show the component times on the A100 in $2V$ and $3V$, respectively, including mass matrix (``Mass"), Landau Jacobian (``Jacobian"), linear solver (``Solve"), the total time and the sum of the Krylov iterations for the aggregate solver and the sum of the maximum number of iterations of any system for the batch solver (see \S\ref{sec:batch_its} for the batch solver iteration count distribution).
+Tables \ref{tab:parts-Crusher-2V} and \ref{tab:parts-Crusher-3V} show the same data on the MI250X in $2V$ and $3V$, respectively.

-In $2V$ the solves, are subdominant and in $3V$ the time is completely dominated by the Jacobian creation, which is expected because this the $\Order{N^2}$ work complexity algorithm.
-Note, the mass matrix creation is essentially only finite element assembly and sparse matrix assembly and thus the Jacobian time minus the Mass time indicates the cost of the Landau kernel.
+The balance of time between the Jacobian and linear solver is skewed toward the Jacobian construction on the AMD relative to the NVIDIA data.
+This is partially due to the AMD accelerator outperforming the NVIDIA node in the linear solver, but the MI250X node underperforms in the matrix construction.